 Wireless sensor network (WSN) can monitor physical or environmental conditions, such as sound, temperature, and pressure.

 The paper then discussed applications of big data in a smart city.
 Smart grids are electrical grids that can help people analyze and integrate real-time power generation, supply, and consumption.

 Smart healthcare uses proper analytics tools to collect and analyze patients’ data, predict epidemics, cures, and diseases.

 Smart transportation means using traffic big data to minimize congestion, reduce accidents, optimize shipping movements, and even protect the environment.

 Smart governance means that big data help identify organizations with common interests and build collaborations between them.

-Two examples of smart cities were discussed: city of Stockholm and city of Helsinki.
+Two examples of smart cities were discussed: the city of Stockholm and the city of Helsinki.

 Running a smart city is not easy.
-There can be lots of challenges, such as planning, sustainability, cost, data integration and analysis, and privacy.
+There can be lots of challenges, such as planning, sustainability, cost, data integration and analysis, and privacy protection.